-- 1 In Novell iManager, click the Roles and Tasks button - 2 Click Rights > Rights to Other Objects. - 3 Enter the name and context of the trustee (the object that possesses, or will possess, the rights) whose rights you want to modify. - 4 In the Context to Search From field, specify the part of the eDirectory tree to be searched for eDirectory objects that the trustee currently has rights assignments to. - 5 Click OK.
+- 1 In Novell iManager, click the Roles and Tasks button Description: Roles and Tasks button - 2 Click Rights > Rights to Other Objects. - 3 Enter the name and context of the trustee (the object that possesses, or will possess, the rights) whose rights you want to modify. - 4 In the Context to Search From field, specify the part of the eDirectory tree to be searched for eDirectory objects that the trustee currently has rights assignments to. - 5 Click OK.